-The Authority also owns and operates The Diamond Stadium Facility.
+The Authority also owned and operated The Diamond Stadium Facility during fiscal year 2015.
 Built in 1984 to replace the aging Parker Field, The Diamond has provided a home for the Richmond Flying Squirrels minor league baseball team since 2010.
-The Flying Squirrels immediately built a successful relationship with the community, finishing first or second in Eastern League attendance in each of their first four seasons.
 At its December 2013 meeting, the Authority's Board voted to transfer the facility to the City on January 1, 2015.
-Upon conveyance, neither the Authority nor the Counties have any future funding obligations.
+Neither the Authority nor the Counties of Chesterfield and Henrico have any future funding obligations.